GST Rate Unchanged for Car Insurance

 A deductible in car insurance is the amount a policyholder pays at the time of making a claim, after which the insurance company pays the remaining amount.
 This is only required in comprehensive car insurance, as own damages are not covered under third-party insurance.

 The IRDAI (Insurance Regulatory and Development Authority of India) has fixed the compulsory deductible amount based on the vehicle's engine cubic capacity.
 Higher deductibles might cut your premiums while increasing your claim costs.
-Read your policy to determine your deductible and budget.
+It is always best to read your car insurance policy documents to determine your deductible amount and budget.

 Types of Deductibles in Car Insurance

-In the context of car insurance coverage, there are two primary categories of deductibles:
+In the context of car insurance, there are two primary categories of deductibles:

 • Compulsory: If the car's engine is less than 1,500 cc, the deductible must be at least INR 1,000.
 If the engine is more than 1,500 cc, the deductible must be at least INR 2,000.